A true story, well told, reveals a truth about ourselves and the world around us.

 He shrugged.
 “I don’t know.”

 “Because,” I suggested, “stories like the one you just told reveal a truth about you, your character, and the universe around us.
 Truth and trust are at the core of every relationship.
 Your story tells of your courage and persistence.
 Isn’t that exactly what I want in my car wash salesman?
-Because I know, like those dolphins, you’ll be there for me when I need you.”
+Because I know, like those dolphins, you’ll be there for me when I need you most.”

 At the core of every story is a truth that connects you with your customers.